-The increase in statutory homelessness since 2009/10 is attributed to a number of factors, of which the most important is identified as the continuing shortfall in levels of new house building relative to levels of household formation.
-Housing Benefit reforms are also viewed as a contributory factor, particularly in London.
+The increase in statutory homelessness since 2009/10 is attributed to several factors, of which the most important is identified as a continuing shortfall in levels of new house building, particularly of affordable housing, relative to levels of household formation.
+Housing Benefit reforms are also viewed as a significant contributory factor, particularly in London.
 In addition to contributing to levels of homelessness, local authorities in areas of high housing demand argue that benefit reforms are making it more difficult for them to secure housing for eligible applicants.
 This is reflected in one of the key findings recorded in The homelessness monitor: England 2019:

 The safety net once provided by Housing Benefit, whereby post housing incomes were protected from erosion below basic benefit levels, has now effectively ended for the bulk of private tenants in receipt of benefit across the country, with young people under 35 particularly badly affected by reduced Local Housing Allowance rates and the working age benefit freeze.

 The National Audit Office (NAO, 2017) determined that the impact of the Government’s welfare reforms on homelessness had not been evaluated: